-The small, but growing Build to Rent (BTR) sector is, by contrast, attracting substantial institutional and private equity money from investors in the UK and abroad.
+The small, but growing Build to Rent (BTR) sector is, by contrast, attracting substantial institutional investment in the UK and abroad.
 These are developments that typically involve at least 100 occupancy units and are designed and built expressly to provide fully integrated rental services.

-The expanded use of this model across the UK could make BTR an opportunity for any yield-focused investors, since the properties themselves will not be sold.
+The expanded use of this model across the UK could make BTR an opportunity for any yieldfocused investors, since the properties themselves will not be sold.
 One drawback is that this market is still in its infancy, so suitable portfolio investments are still difficult to find.

-A more liquid niche of particular interest to private equity investors seeking to diversify their portfolios is in private purpose-built student accommodation (PBSA).
+A more liquid niche of particular interest to investors seeking to diversify their portfolios is in private purpose-built student accommodation (PBSA).
 Like BTR, PBSA allows investors to capitalise on demographic trends that are driving more students in the UK (and those from abroad) towards higher education.
 There is an additional countercyclical factor in PBSA from the tendency of people to return to higher education when an economic downturn causes the job market to weaken.